Muladhara

 - lack of confidence

-Yoga asana can help you to stimulate the root chakra.
+Yoga asana can help you to connect with the root chakra.
 Muladhara is associated with the feet, legs, sitting bones, seat and the base of the spine — in other words, everywhere the body tends to contact earth.

 - Actively root your feet into the ground